dafa321/Alpaca_RealTime_Trade_Plot/README.md

 python fetch_historical_trades_plot_v4.py --symbol TQQQ
 ```

-Replace AAPL with the stock symbol you want to stream.
+Replace AAPL or TQQQ with the stock symbol you want to stream.

 ## Environment Variables